 The University has great sporting facilities on its campuses, including gyms, tennis courts, football pitches, a swimming pool and more.
-Our new state of the art David Ross Sports Village is due to open in September 2016.
+Our new state of the art David Ross Sports Village is now open.

 For further information please visit the Department of Sport website.
 There are also plenty of sports clubs to get involved with.

 What support do you offer for students with a disability or dyslexia?

 The University is committed to promoting access for students who have a disability, dyslexia or a long-term medical condition.
 Services provided by the University aim to enable students to fulfil the inherent requirements of the course as independently as possible.
 The University’s Disability Statement, which lists services, facilities and opportunities available throughout the University can be viewed at www.nottingham.ac.uk/disability